 Though there is much debate on the subject, Mark Twain's Adventures of Huckleberry Finn certainly vies for the position of "Great American Novel."
 Published in 1884, the novel uses satire and humor to teach important lessons about racism.
 Twain made Jim a central character in the novel.
 However, Twain also extensively referred to Blacks as "niggers," a derogatory term that can be personally offensive, especially in our racially mixed classrooms where it is taught today.
 We might deride Twain for his insensitivity, but we must also realize that he could not accurately tell the stories of his childhood in Hannibal while opting for any other less offensive word.
 To do so would be to deny the horrors of his times as well as the truth of black-white relations at this moment in time.

-Until now, the only memorial in all of Hannibal to even mention Jim was a Missouri Historical Marker, pictured here.
+Until recently, the only memorial in all of Hannibal to even mention Jim was a 1934 Missouri Historical Marker, pictured here.
 It was posted at the base of Nipper Park until its disappearance in the late 1980s.
 Read it above.

 The marker was donated to Hannibal in 1934, along with several other markers (some of which are still in place) by George Mahan, then president of the Missouri Historical Society.
 Mahan's father was responsible for the 1911 purchase, repair, and donation to the City of the Samuel Clemens Boyhood Home.
-George was born in 1851, lived with slavery until he was an adolescent and he likely viewed this as a proper memorial.
+George was born in 1851, lived with slavery until he was an adolescent and he likely viewed this as a proper memorial, Niggar Jim notwithstanding.

-At Jim's Journey, we've created a place where residents and visitors now can celebrate the importance of this literary figure and learn about the African American history of the Hannibal that Jim represents.
+At Jim's Journey, we've created a place where residents and visitors can now celebrate the importance of this literary figure and learn the history of African Americans in the Hannibal that Jim represents.